Constant Time Graph Neural Networks: Experiments

-\textbf{Experiments for Q2:} We used the original one-layer GraphSAGE-GCN (with ReLU activation and normalization) and one-layer GraphSAGE-GCN with ReLU activation.
-The input graph was a clique $K_n$, the features of which were $\boldx_1 = (1, 0)^\top$ and $\boldx_i = (0, 1/n)^\top~(i \neq 1)$, and the weight matrix was an identity matrix $\boldI_2$.
-We used $r^{(1)} = 5, 30,$ and $100$ as the sample size.
+We use the original one-layer GraphSAGE-GCN (with ReLU activation and normalization) and one-layer GraphSAGE-GCN with ReLU activation.
+The input graph is a clique $K_n$, the features of which are $\boldx_1 = (1, 0)^\top$ and $\boldx_i = (0, 1/n)^\top~(i \neq 1)$, and the weight matrix is an identity matrix $\boldI_2$.
+We use $r^{(1)} = 5, 30,$ and $100$ as the sample size.
 If a model can be approximated in constant time, the approximation error goes to zero as the sample size increases, even if the graph size reaches infinity.
-The approximation errors of both models are illustrated in Figure \ref{fig: plot} (b).
+Figure \ref{fig: plot} (b) illustrates the approximation errors of both models.
 The approximation error of the original GraphSAGE-GCN converges to approximately $0.75$ even if the sample size increases.
 In contrast, the approximation error without normalization becomes increasingly bounded as the sample size increases.
 This is consistent with Theorems \ref{inference} and \ref{normalization}.